zwong91/wavtools/README.md

-# Wavtools
+# Wavetools

-Wavtools is a library for both recording and streaming Waveform Audio (.wav) data in the browser.
+Wavetools is a library for both recording and streaming Waveform Audio (.wav) data in the browser.
 It is intended for managing PCM16 audio streams directly.

 This is a fork of open source, MIT licensed tooling initially